MarynaShavlak/dev-interview-hub/src/pages/ArticlesPage/ui/ArticlesPage/ArticlesPageDeprecated/README.md

 ## Overview

 The **`DeprecatedArticlesPage`** component displays a list of articles using legacy UI components and styling.
-It is designed for applications that are yet to transition to the updated design provided by the `RedesignedArticlesPage`.
+It is designed for applications that are yet to transition to the updated design provided by the `ArticlesPageRedesigned`.
 This component ensures a consistent user experience with the old design until the feature flag `isAppRedesigned` is activated, at which point users will be seamlessly transitioned to the newer design.

 ## Type Definition